ipulkitg/CSE_574_LLM/README.md

 - **Libraries**: Transformers, accelerate, matplotlib, etc.

 ---

-## 📊 Evaluation and Results

-Results were analyzed based on average accuracy and visualized using **bar charts** for each test case.
-These insights help identify which prompting strategies most effectively enable logical reasoning in LLMs.

-All testing and visualization steps are clearly documented in the provided `.ipynb` notebook.

----

 ## 📌 Conclusion

 This project demonstrates the effectiveness of **CoT prompting** in improving the reasoning capabilities of LLMs.
 By comparing standard prompting methods against CoT-enhanced techniques, we gain insights into how structured reasoning can significantly enhance LLM performance even in small-scale deployments.